Sample Weighting

 Weight Adjustment Methods

-• Use adjust_nr() to adjust weights to account for unit nonresponse and unknown eligibility.
+Nonresponse adjustment adjust_nr() Account for unit nonresponse and unknown eligibility

-The design or base weight represents the inverse of the overall probability of selection.
-This probability is the product of the first-stage and second-stage selection probabilities, as explained in previous tutorials.
+The design weight (or base weight) represents the inverse of the overall probability of selection—the product of first-stage and second-stage selection probabilities, as explained in the Sample Selection tutorial.

 # Define the sampling design